reservoir Svelte Themes

 Usage Guide

-To start with, you need to generate a certificate and key to be used as a certificate authority to generate new certificates for requests to HTTPS domains.
-This is the mechanism that allows the proxy to decrypt and cache HTTPS responses.
-The caveat being that EVERY client that proxies HTTPS requests through this MUST trust this CA certificate, otherwise you will get errors relating to the untrusted cert.
+To start with, you need to generate a CA certificate and key to be used as your own makeshift certificate authority to generate new certificates for requests to HTTPS domains.
+This is the mechanism that allows the proxy to decrypt and cache HTTPS responses, with the caveat being that EVERY client that proxies HTTPS requests through this MUST trust this CA certificate, otherwise you will get errors relating to the untrusted cert.

 openssl genrsa -out ca.key 2048